EAL welcomes the inclusion of more vocational qualifications into Performance League Tables.

 - provide unbiased careers advice and promote apprenticeships and the vocational route as equal to the academic route into higher education

 - invite industry apprentices to visit their school to share their personal experiences with students and talk about careers in industry

-- work with local employers to offer their students a chance to experience work in modern day industry through careers fairs, work experience and visits.
+- work with local employers to offer their students a chance to experience work in modern-day industry through careers fairs, work experience and visits.

-Schools who sign the pledge will be able to display the badge (CLOSER TO INDUSTRY WITH EAL) on their website and in school literature, be supplied the latest updates on vocational opportunities for students and pupils – and be connected to local industries which need to secure a skilled work force in order to grow their business.
+Schools who sign the pledge will be able to display the badge (CLOSER TO INDUSTRY WITH EAL) on their website and in school literature, be supplied the latest updates on vocational opportunities for students and pupils – and be connected to local industries which need to secure a skilled workforce in order to grow their business.

-EAL is committed to widening its offer of engineering and building services qualifications into schools, UTC’s and centres who want to offer qualifications on performance tables.
+EAL is committed to widening its offer of engineering and building services qualifications into schools, UTC’s and centres that want to offer qualifications on performance tables.
 The following are the newly approved Ofqual DFE EAL qualifications: